hollyge/GettingAndCleaningData_project/README.md

 step3: Using the indext extracted in step2 to subset the measurements only for mean or std, together with Activity and Subject information (1st and 2nd columns).

-The scripts for 2nd step as following:
+The scripts for this part as following:
 ```{r}
 var561headerPath<-"./Rdata/UCI HAR Dataset/features.txt"
 var561header<-read.table(var561headerPath, sep="",header=F)